StephRut/MSI-QIIME2-Pipeline-Tutorial/README.md

 --p-front-r GGACTACNVGGGTWTCTAAT \
 --o-trimmed-sequences trimmed-seqs.qza
 ```
 The output file will be **'trimmed-seqs.qza'**, which will contain the primer-less version of your sequences.
+### Visualizing the Trimmed Sequences
 Next, create a visualization summary of your trimmed sequences.
 Again, taking the output file from our previous command, we type:

 ```
 qiime demux summarize \